WallarooLabs/wally/book/go/api/interworker-serialization-and-resilience.md

 }
 ```

 The switch statement handles all of the types that need to be serialized.
-(Remember, the Reverse application does not use stateful computations.
+(Remember, the Reverse application does not use state computations.
 Cases for partition functions, state computations, and state objects do not appear in this example).

 * decoders -- the `Decoder` class
 * encoders -- the `Encoder` class